-- ☑ There is no visible damage that could affect its airworthiness. - ☑ The rescue parachute container is closed correctly with the pin(s) in place. - ☑ The deployment handle is secured correctly and all parts are in good condition.
+- ☑ There is no visible damage that could affect its airworthiness. - ☑ The deployment handle is secured correctly and all parts are in good condition.
 If any part of the harness/reserve/handle system include Velcro, then this must be separated and re-attached regularly to prevent Velcro 'bedding in' over time which can make rescue deployment much more difficult.